CarlosMHEX/osticket-prereqs/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Compute) `Used but not required for osTicket installation`
-- Remote Desktop
+- Remote Desktop `Used but not required for osTicket installation`

 - Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>

-- Windows 10 (21H2 - x64 Gen2)
+- Windows 10 (21H2 - x64 Gen2) `Azure Virtual Machine used`

 <h2>Post-Install Configuration Objectives</h2>